aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-user-defined-cells/_index.md

 #### **Retrieve Cells from Shapesheet Programming Samples**
 Use the following code in your .NET application to retrieve all user-defined cells from shapesheet using Aspose.Diagram for .NET.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-User-defined-Cells-RetrieveUserDefinedCells-RetrieveUserDefinedCells.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-User-defined-Cells-RetrieveUserDefinedCells-RetrieveUserDefinedCells.cs" >}}